CSIRT-SK/CyLR/README.md

     * '-p' — SFTP password
     * '-s' — SFTP Server resolvable hostname or IP address and port.
 If no port is given then 22 is used by default.
 The format is <server name>:<port>.
 Usage: -s 8.8.8.8:22"
 * '-c' — Optional argument to provide custom list of artifact files and directories (one entry per line).
 NOTE: Must use full path including drive letter on each line.
 MFT can be collected by "C:\$MFT" or "D:\$MFT" and so on.
 Usage: -c <path to config file>
+* '--app-data' — The resulting zip file will contain whole AppData directory of all users (instead of just a few selected files)

 ## DEPENDENCIES
 in general: some kind of administrative rights on the target (root, sudo, administrator,...).